Sheenazz/challenge_portfolio_ada/README.md

 | Dostęp do informacji ogólnych o aplikacji | Tak | Nie |

 # Task 5
+## Subtask 1

+Operatory/zapytania, których nauczyłam się z kursu:
+- SELECT
+- ORDER BY
+- ORDER BY DESC
+- WHERE
+- BETWEEN
+- AND
+- LIKE
+- OR
+- IS NULL
+- IS NOT NULL
+- GROUP BY
+- JOIN ...
+ON ...

 ## Subtask 3

 1. Wyświetl tabelę actors w kolejności alfabetycznej sortując po kolumnie surname.